 My treatment approach is always tailored to accommodate this uniqueness.
 For therapy to be effective it must consider the whole person and address the emotional, mental, physical and spiritual imbalances involved.
 This means that I am not only interested in your emotions, thoughts and stressors–I also want to know about your health concerns, exercise levels, quality of sleep and spiritual goals.
 I view my participation in many different ways.
 I can and will act as your therapist, co-creator, co-strategist, confidant, gentle motivator and compassionate supporter.
 I accept these responsibilities and take them very seriously.
 I utilize an eclectic “bag” of therapeutic tools.

 For those challenged by deeply entrenched negative thinking patterns and ineffective behaviors, including overeating and bingeing, I like to add Cognitive Behavioral Therapy and Mindfulness Techniques to the mix.
-Therapy is a place where you can learn how to take better care of yourself by strengthening or building self-care skills such as: regulating or managing your emotions, getting your needs met, replacing negative, self-defeating thoughts with powerful, empowering thoughts, setting effective limits with yourself and boundaries with others, and accepting and loving yourself as is.
+Therapy is a place where you can learn how to take better care of yourself by strengthening or building self-care skills such as: regulating or managing your emotions, moods and nervous system, getting your needs met, replacing negative, self-defeating thoughts with powerful, empowering (or calming) thoughts, setting effective limits with yourself and boundaries with others, and accepting and loving yourself as is.

 As a Family Therapy Specialist (I completed a two year Accredited Family Therapy Training Program at the Southern California Counseling Center), I use a form of therapy called Structural Family Therapy to help couples and families communicate more effectively and harmoniously and resolve issues.
 Numerous studies have shown that couples and families behave as if they were a unit.
 When one person in the couple or family has emotional pain, which shows up in symptoms, the other member or members are feeling the pain in some way.
 The emphasis in couples and family therapy will be on correcting discrepancies in communication, improving communication and listening skills and teaching ways to achieve more desired outcomes.